Skip to content

 Income-Based Requirements for Low-Income Families

-The vast majority of these grants can be accessed by families who earn below a certain threshold, most commonly related to area median or to the federal poverty guideline.
+The vast majority of these grants can be accessed by families who earn below a certain threshold, most commonly related to the area median or the federal poverty guideline.

 Example: The USDA Rural Development Home Repair Grant requires income below 50% of the area median income.